aparnakhadatkar/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_03_AzureLocks.md

 3. On the storage account blade, select **Overview** and, on the **Overview** blade, click on **Delete**.

-4. On the **Delete storage account** blade, type in the name of the storage account to confirm that you intend to proceed and then click on **Delete**.

-5. Review the notification that resembles the following text:
+4. On the **Delete storage account** blade, review the notification that resembles the following text:

    > **'xxxxxx' can't be deleted because this resource or its parent has a delete lock.
 Locks must be removed before this resource can be deleted"**

    >**Note**:  You have now verified that a **Delete** lock will allow configuration changes but stop accidental deletion.